eXpandFramework/Reactive.XAF/src/Modules/Office.DocumentStyleManager/Readme.md

 ### Examples

-In the screencase we see:
+In the screencast we see:

 1. First we note the three documents by navigating through each of them.
 For the two first paragraphs, two different paragraph styles are used.
 In the third paragraph a character style is applied to a few words.
 Next, we will generate a template to re-brand these documents.
 2. The `Style Manager` SingleChoice action is configured to activate in the DetailView of the `DocumentObject` type.
 So we open this DetailView and execute the action..